dthain/opsys-sp25/homework-b.md

 ```

 Which results in a single child process running "program".
+And, the parent process waits for the completion of the child.
 This can be sketched as a process tree, like this:

 <img src="homework-b-tree.png" width=128/>